-The proposed Tickford Fields Estate must include a central Neighbourhood Play Area with least 8 items of equipment for older children, including teenage facilities.
+- 7.13.2.2 The proposed Tickford Fields Development must include a central Neighbourhood Play Area with least 8 items of equipment for older children, including teenage facilities.
 Further, it should contain within it a Local Play Area, allowing for provision of play for the age group 0-6 with a further 5 items of equipment.
 Such a facility could be provided adjacent to the school.
-Policy NP2 addresses this.

-For sites of 10 or more homes that are not within the Tickford Fields Estate development boundary, a financial contribution will be required towards enhancement of existing play area facilities to cater for additional children.

-The Milton Keynes Council Supplementary Planning Documents and Guidance on development contributions outline clear requirements for contributions to Neighbourhood Plan and Local Play.
-These contributions will meet the requirements of the Neighbourhood Plan.

-Policies NP2, NP3, NP4 and NP7 cover Play Areas.
+Policy NP2 addresses this. - 7.13.2.3 For sites of 10 or more homes that are not within the Tickford Fields Development development boundary, a financial contribution will be required towards enhancement of existing play area facilities to cater for additional children. - 7.13.2.4 The Milton Keynes Council Supplementary Planning Documents and Guidance on development contributions outline clear requirements for contributions to Neighbourhood Plan and Local Play.
+These contributions will meet the requirements of the Neighbourhood Plan. - 7.13.2.5 Policies NP2, NP3, NP4 and NP7 cover Play Areas.

-7.7.3 Local Parks
+7.13.3 Local Parks

-Milton Keynes Council's standard for Local Parks is for a provision of 0.6 hectares per 1000 head of population.
+- 7.13.3.1 Milton Keynes Council's standard for Local Parks is for a provision of 0.6 hectares per 1000 head of population.
 More crucially, it is stated within the standard that local parks should be accessible to visitors on foot.
-A new local park will therefore be required on the Tickford Fields Estate, of approximately 1.8 hectares, although the Neighbourhood Play Area could be incorporated into this land, if sited in the same area.

-Other development sites over 10 houses should contribute towards upgrading facilities on existing local parks, such as parking, seating, waste provision, etc. The Milton Keynes S106 Developer Contribution Supplementary Planning Documents again outline the contributions required.

-Local Parks are addressed in Policies NP2, NP3, NP7 and NP8.
+A new local park will therefore be required on the Tickford Fields Development, of approximately 1.8 hectares, although the Neighbourhood Play Area could be incorporated into this land, if sited in the same area. - 7.13.3.2 Other development sites over 10 houses should contribute towards upgrading facilities on existing local parks, such as parking, seating, waste provision, etc. The Milton Keynes S106 Developer Contribution Supplementary Planning Documents again outline the contributions required. - 7.13.3.3 Local Parks are addressed in Policies NP2, NP3, NP7 and NP8.

-7.7.4 Areas of Wildlife Interest
+7.13.4 Areas of Wildlife Interest

-Milton Keynes Council's standard for areas of wildlife interest is 0.5 hectares provided at 1 kilometre intervals.
-A provision on the Tickford Fields Estate must be made for an area of wildlife interest which could overlap with the buffer zone for flooding around Chicheley Brook and areas set aside for flood management on the northern part of this development.

-Tree planting and careful landscaping will be required as part of site policies.

-This is addressed in Policies NP2 and NP3.
+- 7.13.4.1 Milton Keynes Council's standard for areas of wildlife interest is 0.5 hectares provided at 1 kilometre intervals.
+A provision on the Tickford Fields Development must be made for an area of wildlife interest which could overlap with the buffer zone for flooding around Chicheley Brook and areas set aside for flood management on the northern part of this development. - 7.13.4.2 Tree planting and careful landscaping will be required as part of site policies. - 7.13.4.3 This is addressed in Policies NP2 and NP3.

-7.8 Employment
+7.14 Employment

-The Neighbourhood Plan does not designate any additional employment land in Newport Pagnell apart from mixed residential/employment use for the Tesco site, given the town's close proximity to existing employment sites within the new city area, which have sufficient capacity to provide 1.5 new jobs per dwelling.
+7.14.1 The Neighbourhood Plan does not designate any additional employment land in Newport Pagnell apart from mixed residential/employment use for the Tesco site, given the town's close proximity to existing employment sites within the new city area, which have sufficient capacity to provide 1.5 new jobs per dwelling.
 The Plan does allocate the derelict employment land constituting the North Crawley Road Industrial site for housing, as this formed part of the Strategic Reserve Site for housing in the Milton Keynes Local Plan 2005.
 Some employment will be gained from the provision of a pre-and primary school and a local shopping area.
 Given the loss over time of such sites as the former Aston Martin works and the site on North Crawley Road it is important that the main employment areas are protected and where possible enhanced.
 Therefore, the Neighbourhood Plan seeks to ensure the main employment area at Interchange Park is maintained to provide local employment opportunities.

-The Neighbourhood Plan does not amend Primary Shopping Area designated by Milton Keynes Council Local Plan.
-See figure 6 on page 36 for the Primary Shopping Area.
+7.14.2 The Neighbourhood Plan does not amend the Primary Shopping Area designated by Milton Keynes Council Local Plan.